-Within southern California, episodic, yet ephemeral, kelp deforestation due to sea urchin overgrazing has occurred within the Channel Islands National Park (CINP; Figure 1) since the onset of long-term kelp forest monitoring in 1982.
-The CINP kelp forest monitoring program was designed to measure the limits of normal variation in the kelp forest community and diagnose abnormal conditions with the hope of prescribing remedial action through management recommendations (Davis et al. 1996).
-The CINP is ~1000 km2 and surrounds the 5 northernmost southern California Channel Islands (San Miguel, Santa Rosa, Santa Cruz, Anacapa and Santa Barbara).
-Sixteen permanent study sites have been established within the CINP (Figure 1), each marked by a 100 m long transect along which extensive community profiles of macroscopic taxa were made twice annually.
-Surveys were conducted using quadrats, band transects, random point contacts, visual transects, and roving diver counts (Davis et al. 1996).
-Specifically: (1) the distribution of discrete benthic organisms was estimated at each station using 24 paired 1 m x 1 m quadrats, 40 continuous and adjacent 1m x 5m quadrats, and 24 paired 3 m x 10 m band transects that were systematically arranged along the transect; (2) the distribution of encrusting invertebrates and macroalgae was estimated using 600 non-adjacent points (point contacts) randomly distributed along each transect; (3) the distribution of fish and pinnipeds was estimated using four 2 m x 3 m x 50 m fixed visual transects and a timed roving diver count.
-A total of 716 taxa were observed during the 19 years of CINP kelp forest monitoring, of which only 275 species were common enough to be observed in >12 of the 119 surveys (10%); my analyses were limited to these 275 common species.
-The remaining 441 rare species were primarily pelagics, or flora and fauna more commonly found in the colder waters of central California, warmer waters of southern and Baja California, or intertidal habitats.
+Within Southern California, episodic, yet ephemeral, kelp deforestation due to sea urchin overgrazing has occurred within the Channel Islands National Park (CINP) (Figure 1) since the onset of long-term kelp forest monitoring in 1982.
+The CINP kelp forest-monitoring program was designed to measure the limits of normal variation in the kelp forest community and diagnose abnormal conditions with the hope of prescribing remedial action through management recommendations (Davis and others 1996).
+The CINP is approximately 1000 km2 and surrounds the five northernmost Southern California Channel Islands (San Miguel, Santa Rosa, Santa Cruz, Anacapa, and Santa Barbara).
+Sixteen permanent study sites have been established within the CINP (Figure 1), each marked by a 100-m-long transect along which extensive community profiles of macroscopic taxa were made twice annually.
+Surveys were conducted using quadrats, band transects, random point contacts, visual transects, and roving diver counts (Davis and others 1996).
+Specifically, (a) the distribution of discrete benthic organisms was estimated at each station by using 24 paired 1 × 1-m quadrats, 40 continuous and adjacent 1 \times 5-m quadrats, and 24 paired 3 \times 10-mband swaths that were systematically arranged along the transect; (b) the distribution of encrusting invertebrates and macroalgae was estimated using 600 nonadjacent points (point contacts) randomly distributed along each transect; and (c) the distribution of fish and pinnipeds was estimated using four $2 \times 3 \times 50$ -m fixed visual transects and a timed roving diver count.
+A total of 716 taxa were observed during the 19 years of CINP kelp forest monitoring, of which only 275 species were common enough to be observed in more than 12 (10%) of the 119 surveys; my analyses were limited to these 275 common species.
+The remaining 441 rare species were primarily pelagics, or flora and fauna more commonly found in the colder waters of Central California, warmer waters of Southern and Baja California, or intertidal habitats.
 In no case did the published literature indicate that any of the 441 rare species were ecologically important in this system.